AP-IT-GH/eindproject-Studentaccount456/Assets/ID_001/Scripts/Final_Project2/README.md

 Agentscript onactionreceived:
 If the distance is greater than or equal to the threshold, we give the agent a small negative reward of -0.01.
 This encourages the agent to move towards the target, but not necessarily to catch it immediately.

+Change input to use continous (Don't know yet if this is necessary):

+Change the input and output shapes of the agent's brain to use continuous values.
+You can do this by going to the ML-Agents -> Brain menu in the Unity Editor, selecting the agent's brain, and changing the Action Space Type to Continuous.